vladbarosan/func-go/README.md

   which will match the special `$return` binding.
 - You can also have an optional `error` return (named or anonymous) value to signal that the function execution failed for whatever reason.
+- Having pointer types is preferred, but you can also have parameters and return values as non-pointer types for your functions!

 ## Disclaimer